 Leslie Stewart, Ph.D.

 Office: Garrison Hall 723

-Specialty Areas: Animal Assisted Therapy in Counseling, Trauma-Informed Counseling, Anxiety & Stress Management
+Specialty Areas: Animal Assisted Interventions and the Human-Animal Bond, Trauma-Informed Counseling and Counselor Preparation, Anxiety & Stress Management

 Ph.D., 2014, Georgia State University